-Growing up during the 80′s, almost all my friends parents got divorced, and so did mine.
-Somehow that has stuck to me.
+Growing up during the 80’s, almost all my friends parents got divorced, and so did mine.
+Somehow I am stucked in that.
 Marriages only end up in divorce.
 I don’t blame my parents.
 They are still friends.
 And at birthdays and celebrations we have dinners together as a big and genuinely happy family.
 So me and my sister haven’t hurt much from their divorce, except for this aversion to getting married.
 Luise comes from a similar background, so luckily she has more or less the same standpoint.
 We even talked about not getting married on our first date (I didn’t realize until later what a suicidal topic that was to bring up).

 Now, I invite you to prove me wrong.
 We’d love to read your own stories of long and happy marriages, it’s been to little of that in my life.
 And maybe, just maybe, we could at least talk about reconsidering what has been decided since our first date.

 One reason to get married that I can easily relate to, is the wedding.
 They are always so incredibly fun.
 I love how the air is vibrating of promises, possibilities and I do’s.
 We are attending a wedding in Copenhagen this weekend, and that is probably the reason why I am thinking so much about this right now.
 I know that the bride (and of course Luise) will look stunningly beautiful, and I really look forward to the whole thing, regardless of my personal standpoint.